juliedieroff/Diffusion-of-self-heating-can/README.md

-This project models how the liquid inside of a self-heating can would warm up assuming the can is heated by a source at the bottom that remains at a constant temperature.
-Main objective is to explore the use of the diffusion equation in real life applications.
+This project for the University of Edinburgh Industrial Mathematics course models how the liquid inside of a self-heating can would warm up assuming the can is heated by a source at the bottom.
+The main objective is to explore the use of the diffusion equation in real life applications and how different parameters affects this behaviour.